d2l-ai/d2l-en/chapter_recurrent-modern/encoder-decoder.md

 ## [**Putting the Encoder and Decoder Together**]

-In the end,
-the encoder-decoder architecture
-contains both an encoder and a decoder, with optionally extra arguments.
 In the forward propagation,
 the output of the encoder
 is used to produce the encoded state, and this state will be further used by the decoder as one of its input.

 ```{.python .input}
 %%tab mxnet, pytorch